-This in-depth blog post will cover business capabilities, their attributes, use cases, and tips to use them in your daily practice.
+This in-depth blog post will cover business capabilities, their attributes, use cases, and tips on how to use them in your daily Enterprise Architecture practice.

 A capability model describes the complete set of capabilities an organization requires to execute its business model or fulfill its mission.
 Another way to think of business capability modeling is to think about capabilities as organizational level skills embedded in people, process, and/or technology.
 Business Capabilities serve as a placeholder to reflect the primary dimension of the needs of the business.

 Gartner defines business capability modeling more abstractly, as “a technique for the representation of an organization’s business anchor model, independent of the organization’s structure, processes, people or domains.”